-Class 1 Claims are estimated to be approximately \$765,000. - (b) Class 2 Claims.
-Class 2 consists of all Allowed Claims against the Debtor entitled to priority pursuant to Section 507(a) of the Bankruptcy Code.
-Class 2 Claims are estimated to be approximately \$50,000. - (c) Class 3 Claims.
+- (c) Class 3 Claims.
 Class 3 consists of all Allowed Secured Claims against the Debtor held by BankAtlantic.
-Class 3 Claims are estimated to be approximately \$1.1 million. - (d) Class 4 Claims.
+Class 3 Claims were approximately \$950,000.00 and have been paid in full from the proceeds of the Morrison Litigation. - (d) Class 4 Claims.
 Class 4 consists of all Allowed Unsecured Claims against the Debtor.
-Class 4 Claims are estimated to be approximately \$3 million.

-- (e) Class 5 Equity Interests.
-Class 5 consists of the Equity Interests of Norman Lanson and Meryl Lanson. - B. Treatment of Claims and Interests - (a) Class 1 Allowed Administrative Expenses.
+Class 4 Claims are estimated to be approximately \$3 million. - (e) Class 5 Equity Interests.
+Class 5 consists of the Equity Interests of Norman Lanson and Meryl Lanson.

+B. Treatment of Claims and Interests

+- (a) Class 1 Allowed Administrative Expenses.
 The Debtor shall pay all Allowed Administrative Expenses in full, in Cash on the date such Administrative Expenses become allowed, except to the extent that the holder of an Allowed Administrative Expense agrees to different treatment.
 Class 1 is unimpaired. - (b) Class 2 Allowed Priority Claims.
 All Allowed Priority Claims shall be paid in full, in Cash on the Effective Date, except to the extent that the holder of an Allowed Priority Claim agrees to different treatment.
 Class 2 is unimpaired. - (c) Class 3 Allowed Secured Claims of BankAtlantic.
-All Secured Claims of BankAtlantic shall be paid in full, in Cash promptly after the Debtor's receipt of the proceeds of the settlement of the Morrison Litigation and in all events on or before the Effective Date.
-Class 3 is unimpaired. - Available Cash after satisfaction of all Class 1, Class 2, and Class 3 Claims, the holders of allowed Class 4 Claims shall be paid, in Cash, on a pro rata basis.
-Payment shall be made as soon as practicable after the later of (a) the Consummation Date which is the date on which all property of the Estate has been liquidated into cash or (b) date of the entry of any order of the Bankruptcy Court allowing such Claim.
-The Disbursing Agent, Soneet Kapilia, C.P.A., shall make an interim distribution or distributions to the holders of Class 4 Claims upon request of the Creditors Committee.

-It is estimated that the ultimate distribution to the holders of Class 4 Claims shall be in a range from 18 to 22%.
+All Secured Claims of BankAtlantic were paid in full, in Cash from proceeds of the settlement of the Morrison Litigation.
+Class 3 is unimpaired. - (d) Class 4 Allowed Unsecured Claims.
+To the extent of the remaining Available Cash after satisfaction of all Class 1, Class 2, and Class 3 Claims, the holders of allowed Class 4 Claims shall be paid, in Cash, on a pro rata basis.
+Payment shall be made as soon as practicable and in all events the Disbursing Agent shall make an initial distribution within 30 days of Confirmation of the Plan of 30% of the estimated distribution to the holders of allowed Class 4 Claims and a final distribution to the holders of allowed Class 4 Claims on or about May 31, 1999, provided that the final payment on the Note is made on or before April 25, 1998 as provided in the Note.
+It is estimated that the Cash available to distribute to Class 4 will be between \$600,000.00 and \$700,000.00, \$200,000.00 of which will be available at Confirmation and that the ultimate distribution to the holders of allowed Class 4 Claims shall be in a range from 22 to 26%.
+Attached as Exhibit "B" is a calculation of the recovery to the holders of Class 4 Unsecured Claims.
 Class 4 is impaired.